solarisintel/table-view/README.md

 Features
 ========

-1. Works with Sqlite (can be extended easily)
+1. Works with Sqlite (can be extended easily).
-2. Works with Hiphop-php
+2. Works with Hiphop-php.
-3. Download data as CSV
+3. Download data as CSV.
-4. Re-arrange table columns and state is persisted in Cookie
+4. Re-arrange table columns and state is persisted in Cookie.
-5. Choose the columns for display
+5. Choose the columns for display.
-7. Configurable pagination support
+7. Configurable pagination support.
-8. Minimal SQL editor with autocomplete support for filtering of data.
+8. Configurable SQL editor with autocompletion support.
-9. Optional SQL GUI Query Builder is available for filtering
+9. Optional SQL GUI Query Builder is available for filtering.
-10. Built with Bootstrap / Jquery / PHP
+10. Built with Bootstrap / Jquery / PHP.

 Run
 ===